-Fresh-Moist Lowland Deciduous Forest (FOD7-A)
+Unit 2: Fresh-Moist Lowland Deciduous Forest (FOD7-A)

-The Fresh-Moist Lowland Deciduous Forest is dominated by Manitoba Maple and willow trees and shrubs (Salix spp.).
-The understory is dominated by Manitoba Maple, European Buckthorn and Riverbank Grape.
+The Fresh-Moist Lowland Deciduous Forest was dominated by Manitoba Maple, Black Walnut and willow trees and shrubs (Salix spp.) with a canopy cover of between 25% and 60%.
+The subcanopy was dominated by Manitoba Maple, Black Walnut, European Buckthorn and Riverbank Grape with a cover between 25% and 60%.
 The ground layer contains Garlic Mustard, Yellow Avens and Manitoba Maple seedlings.